suneetk92/CRM-Tool/README.md

 # CRM-Tool

-This is a placeholder for a new CRM Tool project
+This is a placeholder for a new CRM Tool project.